Most Popilar Things to Do in Kauai, Hawaii

 Polihale State Park

 Speaking of remote, on the edge of Na Pali Coast lies Polihale State Park.
 The road to the beach is unpaved—and many rental cars aren’t allowed to make the 5-mile journey.
-Those who make it, whether on foot or on four wheels, will immediately be rewarded with an untouched paradise and 17 miles of bright white sand.
+Those who do make it, whether on foot or in a car, will immediately be rewarded with an untouched paradise and 17 miles of bright white sand.

 Polihale Beach State Park